-It’s easy to apply, work with (spillages can just be wiped away), it’s cheap and forms a strong bond when set.
+It’s easy to apply, and work with (spillages can just be wiped away), it’s cheap and forms a strong bond when set.

-Another reason I like this glue in particular is that it’s still easy to cut through for later detailing and shaping, even once dry.
+Another reason I like this glue, in particular, is that it’s still easy to cut through for later detailing and shaping, even once dry.

 While other glues hold the foam together (No More nails and epoxy substances in particular) they can produce a very hard barrier that’s difficult to cut through later.

 It’s also a good all-around glue that can be used for many other jobs around the layout (track laying, scenery fixing, water modelling etc.).
 I get through a lot of it so buy it in bulk using the above link.